'I want my voice heard': Women plot runs for office in record numbers

 1992 and now

-In 1992, commentators declared the midterm elections “The Year of the Woman” when a record two dozen women won election to the House for the first time and the three women newly elected to the Senate tripled the number of female lawmakers in the upper chamber.
+In 1992, commentators declared the midterm elections “The Year of the Woman” when a record two dozen women won election to the House for the first time and four new women were elected to the Senate.

 Jennifer Lawless, the director of the Women and Politics Institute at American University, sees strong parallels between that year’s female candidates — many of whom were galvanized by Anita Hill’s 1991 grilling by an all-male Senate panel about her allegations of sexual harassment against Supreme Court nominee Clarence Thomas — and those motivated by the #metoo movement of today.